Entropy and stability of hyperbolic manifolds: Limits of currents and limits of almost Riemannian isometries

 The space of integral currents in a given complete metric space is endowed with the weak topology and flat topology, and the latter is finer than the former, see \cite[Subsection 1.1]{Wenger07} \cite[Subsection 1.3]{Antoine23a}.
 The mass is lower semicontinuous with respect to convergence in those topologies \cite{AK00}.

 The area formula expresses the mass of an integral current by its image under a Lipschitz map \cite[Section 8]{AK00b}, \cite[Section 9]{AK00}, \cite[Subsection 1.4]{Antoine23a}.
 The coarea formula, a kind of dual formula, expresses the mass of an integral current in terms of a double integral involving level sets of a Lipschitz map \cite[Section 9]{AK00b}, \cite[Subsection 1.4]{Antoine23a}.
-The slicing theorem is a kind of generalization of Sard's theorem and tells us that most level sets of a Lipschitz map are integral currents themselves \cite[Theorems 5.6 and 5.7]{AK00}.
+The slicing theorem is a kind of generalization of Sard's theorem and tells us that almost all level sets of a Lipschitz map are integral currents themselves \cite[Theorems 5.6 and 5.7]{AK00}.

 Following the notion of integral currents in complete metric spaces, one can define a more intrinsic notion of integral currents.
 That was achieved by Sormani-Wenger \cite{SW11}.
-Basically an integral current space is a triple $(X,d,S)$ where $(X,d)$ is a metric space and $S$ is an integral current in the completion of $(X,d)$ (to make the choice of $X$ canonical, one requires that $X$ is the ``canonical set'' of the current $S$) \cite[Definition 1.3 and Subsection 1.1]{Antoine23a}.
-A simple example of integral current space is given by a closed oriented Riemannian $n$-manifold $(N,h)$: the metric space is $N$ endowed with the geodesic distance of $h$, and the integral current structure is the usual current induced by the fundamental class $[N]\in H_n(N;\mathbb{Z})$.
+Basically an integral current space is a triple $(X,d,S)$ where $(X,d)$ is a metric space and $S$ is an integral current in the completion of $(X,d)$, which we will usually denote by $\spt S$ (one requires that $X$ is the ``canonical set'' of the current $S$) \cite[Definition 1.3 and Subsection 1.1]{Antoine23a}.
+A simple example of integral current space is given by a closed, connected, oriented Riemannian $n$-manifold $(N,h)$: the metric space is $N$ endowed with the geodesic distance of $h$, and the integral current structure $\llbracket 1_N \rrbracket$ is the natural integral current induced by the fundamental class $[N]\in H_n(N;\mathbb{Z})$.

 There is also an intrinsic notion of flat topology, called intrinsic flat topology \cite{SW11}.
-Similarly to the definition of Gromov-Hausdorff topology, two integral current spaces are close in the intrinsic flat topology whenever they can be isometrically embedded in a common Banach space in which they are close in the usual flat topology \cite[Definition 1.4]{Antoine23a} .
+Similarly to the definition of Gromov-Hausdorff topology, two integral current spaces are close in the intrinsic flat topology whenever they can be isometrically embedded in a common complete metric space in which they are close in the usual flat topology \cite[Definition 1.4]{Antoine23a} .

 A key result is Wenger's compactness theorem: \begin{theo} \cite{Wenger11}\cite[Theorem 4.19]{SW11} Given a sequence of boundaryless integral current spaces with uniformly bounded mass and diameter, there is a subsequence converging to an integral current space in the intrinsic flat topology. \end{theo}